jrwieland/TaraniTunes-v4.x/README.md

 Enjoy it as much as I do.

 ####  Housekeeping Notes
-Neither the firmware simulator nor Companion can compile all of the `playlist.lua` scripts to allow you to test drive and tweek it.
+Neither the firmware simulator nor Companion can compile all of the `playlist.lua` scripts to allow you to test drive and tweak it.
 This must be done on the radio after you set your directories in the `iTunes.lua` file and have created the playlists.
-After compiling the playlists you can modify the screen layout in `iTunes_Player.lua` to reflect your personal taste or make futher enhancements.
+After compiling the playlists you can modify the screen layout in `iTunes_Player.lua` to reflect your personal taste or make further enhancements.